validatedpatterns/gitea-chart/README.md

       existingSecret: gitea-ldap-secret
 ```

+:warning: Some options are just flags and therefore don't any values.
+If they are defined in `gitea.ldap` configuration, they will be passed to the gitea cli without any value.
+Affected options:

+- notActive | not-active
+- skipTlsVerify | skip-tls-verify
+- allowDeactivateAll | allow-deactivate-all
+- synchronizeUsers | synchronize-users
+- attributesInBind | attributes-in-bind

 ### OAuth2 Settings

 Like the admin user, OAuth2 settings can be updated and disabled but not deleted.
 Deleting OAuth2 settings has to be done in the ui.